Dvd-Znf/monero-api-cli/README.md

 ![example](./imgs/Screenshot_Usage.png)
 ## Dependencies:
 Because the app is bundled using pyinstaller dependencies are _not_ required on the binnary versions
-The dependencies are only required when working direclty with the source (or when using pip, after I add to index)
+The dependencies are only required when working direclty with the source
 Install all python module dependencies with: `pip install -r requirements.txt`

 | Name | PyPi Name | What is it used for? |